 - Two pictures in accordance with the photo specifications for a Schengen visa.

 - Your valid passport.
-Along with photocopies of current and previous passports/other travel documents.
+Along with photocopies of current (which must have a three-month validity period) and previous passports/other travel documents.

 - Travel medical insurance that covers your entire stay in Switzerland.

 - A cover letter that proves that the reason for going to Switzerland is for tourism or a short term visit.

 - Proof of civil status.

 - Evidence of sufficient financial means.
 You must provide at least 100 CHF or €92.34 per day for every day you spend in Switzerland.